 Recently, I shared 4 ways to write compelling headlines by studying consumer media.

 What can you learn about headlines from tabloids?
-If Mr. Musetto were still alive, he’d probably advise you to:
+If Mr. Musetto were still alive (he died in 2015), he’d probably advise you to:

 - Be super brief.
 When you’re dealing with 72-point type, you don’t have a lot of space.
 So make every character count.